 Our application process is designed to be straightforward and accessible.
 Here's how it works.

-Start by submitting a Letter of Interest (LOI) through the Consortium's online portal.
-LOIs are reviewed within three weeks of submission.
+Start by submitting a Letter of Interest (LOI) through the Consortium's online grant portal.
+LOIs are typically reviewed within three weeks of submission.

 The board meets quarterly (March, June, September, December) to review applications and award grants.